scalar-labs/scalardb/schema-loader/README.md

 # Scalar DB Schema Loader
-This tool used for creating, deleting schemas along with necessary metadata of Scalar DB on Cosmos DB, DynamoDB, Cassandra and a JDBC database.
-  - For Cosmos DB, this tool works on databases(collections) and tables(containers), also inserts metadata which is required by Scalar DB.
-You can specify the resource base unit, scaling option as well.
-  - For DynamoDB, this tool works on tables named with the database names, also inserts metadata which is required by Scalar DB.
-You can specify the resource base unit, backup and scaling option as well.
-  - For Cassandra, this tool works on databases(keyspaces) and tables, also inserts metadata which is required by Scalar DB.
-You can specify the compaction strategy, the network topology strategy, and the replication factor as well.
-  - For a JDBC database, this tool works on databases(schemas) and tables, also inserts metadata which is required by Scalar DB.
-  - Scalar DB metadata for transactions are automatically added when you set the `transaction` parameter `true` in the schema file.
+This tool creates/deletes Scalar DB schemas (namespaces and tables) based on a provided schema file.
+Also, it automatically adds the Scalar DB transaction metadata (used in the Consensus Commit protocol) when you set the `transaction` parameter `true` in the schema file.

 There are two ways to specify general cli options in schema-loader.
   - Pass a Scalar DB configuration file, and additional options of database-specific.